ethereum/ethereum-org-website/src/content/glossary/index.md

   State channels
 </DocLink>

+### sync committee

+Sync committees are randomly selected groups of [validators](#validator) on the [Beacon Chain](#beacon-chain) that refresh about every 27 hours.
+Their purpose is to add their signatures to valid block headers.
+This allows [light clients](#lightweight-client) to keep track of the head of the blockchain without having to access the entire validator set.

 ### szabo {#szabo}

 A denomination of [ether](#ether).
 1 szabo = 10<sup>12</sup> [wei](#wei), 10<sup>6</sup> szabo = 1 ether.